Natounet/Rustunnel/README.md

 ---

-## Features

-- [ ] **Covert Communication**: Transforms TCP/UDP traffic into DNS queries, allowing communication in restricted environments.
+## Work in Progress (WIP)

+Rustunnel is currently under development.
+Planned features include:
+Actually, **only protocols without SSL/TLS works.**
+- [X] bi-directional communication support for TCP.
+- [ ] Authentication mechanism for secure communication.
+- [X] Configurable DNS tunneling domain.
-- [ ] **Custom DNS Protocol**: Encodes and decodes traffic into DNS queries and responses.
+- [ ] Robust error handling and retries.
-- [ ] **Bi-directional Proxy**: Enables seamless forwarding of traffic between client and server.
+- [ ] Detailed documentation for deployment and customization.

-- **Rust-based Implementation**: Ensures high performance and memory safety.
+Contributions are welcome to help expand and refine this project!

 ---